Introduction

 Betws-y-Coed

-Betws-y-Coed is a picturesque, alpine-style village in a beautiful location surrounded by magical forests and stunning mountains, and is often regarded to be the gateway to Eryri | Snowdonia.
+Betws-y-Coed is a pretty, alpine-style village in a beautiful location surrounded by magical forests and stunning mountains, and is often regarded to be the gateway to Eryri | Snowdonia.

 It can get extremely busy in the summer months but if you take one of the many hiking trails starting in the village you can soon escape the crowds and surround yourself with nature.